Click to Rate and Give Feedback

 Syntax

-DWORD WINAPI GetCurrentDirectory(
+DWORD GetCurrentDirectory(

-__in DWORD nBufferLength,
+[in] DWORD nBufferLength,

-__out LPTSTR lpBuffer
+[out] LPTSTR lpBuffer

 );